Dag Hammarskjöld: Death

 On 16 March 2015, United Nations Secretary-General Ban Ki-moon appointed members to an Independent Panel of Experts that was established for the purpose of examining new information that was related to Hammarskjöld's death.
 The three-member panel was led by Mohamed Chande Othman, the Chief Justice of Tanzania, and it included Kerryn Macaulay (Australia's representative to the International Civil Aviation Organization) and Henrik Larsen (a ballistics expert from the Danish National Police).
 The panel's 99-page report, released 6 July 2015, assigned moderate value to nine new eyewitness accounts and transcripts of radio transmissions.
 Those accounts suggested that Hammarskjöld's plane was already on fire as it was landing and they also suggested that other jet aircraft and other intelligence agents were nearby.

 In 2016, the original documents from the 1998 South African investigation surfaced.
 Those who were familiar with the investigation cautioned that even if they were authentic, the documents could have initially been authored as part of a disinformation campaign.

 In 2019, the documentary film Cold Case Hammarskjöld by Danish filmmaker Mads Brügger claimed that Jan van Risseghem had told a friend that he shot down Hammarskjöld's aircraft.
 This went against the official stance maintained by van Risseghem's family that he was not involved in the death of Hammarskjöld.
 According to an interview with van Risseghem's wife, he was in Rhodesia negotiating the purchase of a plane for the Katanga Air Force, with the logbooks proving that he was not flying for Katanga at the time.
 The documentary crew interviewed colleagues of van Risseghem's for the film, all of whom supported their theory.
 In an interview with Swedish historian Leif Hellström, van Risseghem claimed that he was not in southern Africa at the time the crash happened, and dismissed the idea of his involvement.

+In 2020, journalist Ravi Somaiya published the book The Golden Thread: The Cold War and the Mysterious Death of Dag Hammarskjöld where he argues that it was no doubt murder.

 A document that was found in France amidst the Fonds Foccart (National Archives in Pierrefitte) in November 2021 is a death warrant for Hammarskjöld that contained the acronym OAS, the secret organization that was nestled in the French army at the time of Algeria's war for independence.
 The document reads: "It is high time to put an end to his harmful intrusion ... this sentence common to justice and fairness to be carried out, as soon as possible".
 The unsigned document is a facsimile that appeared to be a transcription of an original letter.

 Hammarskjöld's 1959 will left his personal archive to the National Library of Sweden.